-Dialectical behavior therapy (DBT) is a skills-based type of cognitive behavioral therapy (CBT).
-The primary goals of DBT include helping people regulate their emotions, have more successful interpersonal relationships, increase their distress tolerance, and be more mindful of thoughts, feelings, and their environment.
+Dialectical behavior therapy (DBT) is a skills-based cognitive behavioral therapy (CBT).
+Its primary goals include helping people regulate their emotions, foster successful interpersonal relationships, increase distress tolerance, and be more mindful of their thoughts, feelings, and environment.

 Though it was designed to treat borderline personality disorder (BPD), DBT is also effective in treating substance abuse as well as a variety of mental health disorders, including depression, anxiety, and eating disorders.

-Clearview is one of the few treatment programs nationwide to use DBT the way it was intended throughout all levels of care at our Dual Diagnosis Treatment Center, Women’s Treatment Center, and Outpatient Treatment Center.
+Clearview is one of the few treatment programs nationwide to use DBT throughout all levels of care and within multiple treatment programs, including addiction with co-occurring mental health, women’s mental health, and outpatient treatment.

 What is Dialectical Behavior Therapy (DBT)?